 The (4.2 x) optical zoom allows me to get really close to a subject without any loss in quality.
 It has a digital zoom which I recommend turning off otherwise you could end up with some very undesirable, jittery and pixelated images.

 And then there’s the built-in electronic leveling meter which I absolutely love.
-This allows me to adjust the shot so I can get the camera leveled in all directions – by hand without a tripod.
+This allows me to adjust the shot so I can get the camera leveled without a tripod.

 Why it’s Better than a Smart phone